Dental-School-Guide/dsg-ai-chatbot/IFRAME-AUTHENTICATION.md

 When embedding the app in an iframe, Supabase authentication fails because modern browsers block third-party cookies by default.
 This prevents the authentication session from being maintained.

 ## Solution
-The app now automatically detects when it's running inside an iframe and switches from cookie-based authentication to localStorage-based authentication.
+The **entire app** (https://dsg-ai-chatbot.vercel.app/) now automatically detects when it's running inside an iframe and switches from cookie-based authentication to localStorage-based authentication.
+This means you can embed the main app directly without needing a separate widget route.

 ## Changes Made